Proximity to North American Markets

 All the pegmatites are of Archean age and are hosted in mafic volcanic to sediments and the surrounding pegmatitic granite.
 Many are complex and zoned with numerous phases of tantalum-niobium minerals, lithium-bearing minerals and REE-bearing minerals.

 The Silverleaf Pegmatite is one of the most historically worked pegmatites and approximately 500 tonnes of rock removed in the 1920’s for test milling for lithium, germanium, rubidium and gallium.
 It is a zoned complex lithium-bearing pegmatite, with a surface exposure of approximately 80 metres x 45 metres and has been traced for over 168 meters with a maximum thickness of 31 metres.
 It was the largest Pegmatite reviewed during the 2016 field season.
 Samples taken from the Lepidolite-Spodumene Zone yielded assays from 1.30% to 2.43% Li2O, 0.15% to 2.08% Rb2O and 104 ppm to 447 ppm Ta2O5.
 This zone is approximately 50 metres x 20 metres in size and extends into a historic excavated open pit.
 A sample from the historically mined Spodumene rock pile returned values up to 4.33% Li2O.

 The Company’s Phase One Exploration Program, sampled several of the other known lithium-bearing pegmatites including the Greer Lake Pegmatitic Granite.
 The purpose of the exploration program was to obtain modern-day assay analyses of the Pegmatites and to ground proof some of the historic pegmatite locations.
-Numerous Pegmatites and Pegmatite swarms were not sampled, due to access difficulties and will be prospected during the next exploration program.
+Numerous Pegmatites and Pegmatite have yet to be tested.

 Lithium Two Project